 And just like the many brave doctors and scientists who are trying to raise the alarm about harms from Covid-19 vaccines, there have also been brave doctors and scientists who have tried to raise the alarm about serious harms caused by the hepatitis b vaccine and other vaccines.
 Those doctors were no less articulate, educated, or credentialed than those now blowing the whistle about Covid-19 vaccines.
 The difference is that those raising concerns about Covid-19 vaccines have at least half of the political media spectrum willing to give them airtime.
 If nothing else, they can write a Substack!

 One final difference is that most so-called “vaccine-preventable diseases” are blamed for causing dozens or a few hundred deaths per year in the United States in the years prior to a vaccine being introduced.
-The great killer, measles, for example, according to the CDC, caused around 400 deaths (see page 158) in the United States in the years before the first vaccine in 1963 – that amounts to 1 in 500,000 Americans during a time when measles was endemic and infected nearly everyone.
+The great killer, measles, for example, according to the CDC, caused around 400 deaths annually (see page 158) in the United States in the years before the first vaccine in 1963 – that amounts to 1 in 500,000 Americans during a time when measles was endemic and infected nearly everyone.
 It was also when parts of the United States still had the type of living conditions that made measles dangerous.

 In contrast, Covid-19 is blamed for killing hundreds of thousands of Americans in 2020 before the a vaccine.
 According to the CDC all-cause mortality data (meaning all deaths), there was indeed an increase of 588,167 total deaths in 2020 (total of 3,433,986 deaths) versus 2019 (total of 2,845,819 deaths).
 So, something was killing a lot more people in 2020 and, even accounting for improper medical treatments, lockdowns, etc., presumably some portion of these deaths was from Covid-19.
 It is, therefore, unlike virtually any other pathogen for which we vaccinate (as most had even less deaths per year in the United States than measles vaccine prior to vaccination -- and again, during a time when clean water, sanitation, acute medical care, etc., were far less advanced).